ssain2021/ROPU-Crypto-Solidity-Code/README.md

-# CryptoTest
-Testing for our Crypto
+# Solidity Code for ROPU Crypto
+This is a Code for a Crypto Token, named Robopuppy.
+It includes -
+  Transaction Tax
+  Burn
+  White-Black Listing